kopenkinda/YNOV_B1/gitproject.git/README.md

 while read oldrev newrev refname; do if [[ $oldrev == $zero_commit && $refname =~ ^refs/heads/ ]]; then
     if [[ $refname =~ ^refs/heads/master$ ]]; then
-      exit 1
+      echo "Sorry, but you can\'t commit to master" exit 1
     fi
   fi